haskell/cabal/Cabal/doc/installing-packages.markdown

 value of the `--with-compiler` option is passed in a `--with-hc` option and all options specified with `--configure-option=` are passed on.

+In Cabal 2.0, support for a single positional argument was added to `setup configure` This makes Cabal configure a the specific component to be configured.
+Specified names can be qualified with `lib:` or `exe:` in case just a name is ambiguous (as would be the case for a package named `p` which has a library and an executable named `p`.)
+This has the following effects:

+* Subsequent invocations of `build`, `register`, etc. operate only on the configured component.

+* Cabal requires all "internal" dependencies (e.g., an executable depending on a library defined in the same package) must be found in the set of databases via `--package-db` (and related flags): these dependencies are assumed to be up-to-date.
+A dependency can be explicitly specified using `--dependency` simply by giving the name of the internal library; e.g., the dependency for an internal library named `foo` is given as `--dependency=pkg-internal=pkg-1.0-internal-abcd`.

+* Only the dependencies needed for the requested component are required.
+Similarly, when `--exact-configuration` is specified, it's only necessary to specify `--dependency` for the component.
+  (As mentioned previously, you *must* specify internal dependencies as well.)

+* Internal `build-tools` dependencies are expected to be in the `PATH` upon subsequent invocations of `setup`.

+Full details can be found in the [Componentized Cabal proposal](https://github.com/ezyang/ghc-proposals/blob/master/proposals/0000-componentized-cabal.rst).

 ### Programs used for building ###

 The following options govern the programs used to process the source